-Parent/guardians of pupils eligible for readmission shall apply for readmission in the Superintendent's Office on or after the date established by the Board of Trustees.
+Parent/guardian of students eligible for readmission shall apply for readmission in the Superintendent's Office on or after the date established by the Board of Trustees.

-Readmission may be denied if the Board of Trustees makes a finding that the pupil has not met the conditions of the rehabilitation plan or continues to pose a danger to the campus safety or to other pupils or employees of the school district.
+Readmission may be denied if the Board of Trustees makes a finding that the student has not met the conditions of the rehabilitation plan or continues to pose a danger to the campus safety or to other students or employees of the school District.